MarynaTkachuk/ansible/README.md

 For each task Ansible does:
 1) establishes ssh session
 2) creates temp folder on remote system
-3) copies “shell” module file to remote system
+3) copies module file to remote system
 4) executes python shell.py on remote host
 5) removes all files it created before
 6) terminates connection